 The digital copying and uploading of our research records has given us 171 volumes of records of our extended families.
-That is, anyway it is viewed, a gargantuan accomplishment by our members and Board.
+That is, anyway it is viewed, a gargantuan accomplishment.

 The bound research books have been donated to the City of Franklin, Tennessee Library for safe keeping.
-The bound books will be available to all who wish to visit the library for in-depth research, unlike now when they are only available once a year during the conference.
+The bound books are available to all who wish to visit the library for in-depth research, unlike now when they are only available once a year during the conference.